sandialabs/Albany/README.md

 ## Nightly Build and Test Results

-Ths nightly build results for the bast Trilinos and SCOREC libraries and the *master* and *tpetra* branches of Albany are posted on the Albany CDash site.
+Ths nightly build results for the Trilinos and SCOREC libraries and the *master* and *tpetra* branches of Albany are posted on the Albany CDash site.
 Further, the results of the regression test suite of both branches on an SMP server are presented on the CDash site at [http://my.cdash.org/index.php?project=Albany](http://my.cdash.org/index.php?project=Albany)

+The regression test suite is contained within the Albany repository in the directory:

+	/examples

+These tests are stand-alone and also serve as nice examples about how to describe various multiphysics problems.
+They also serve as a template for developing new simulations.

 ## Documentation